npillmayer/gotype/syntax/README.md

 ## Lua

 Modern versions of TeX support Lua as an extension language.
 Embedding Lua in an application is all the rage today, and we will follow this tradition.
-However, we will employ at least one Domain Specific Language: a derivate of MetaPost, which will be called (working title) "Poor Man's MetaPost" (PMMPos).
+However, we will employ at least one Domain Specific
+Language: a derivate of MetaPost, which will be called (working title) "Poor Man's MetaPost" (PMMPost).
 MetaPost includes a powerful macro-language, which we will not support.
 Instead, we will make PMMPost extensible via Lua.

 ## Parser Generators

 We use ANTLR V4 as our goto-tool for implementing grammars, e.g., for PMMPost.
 Additionally we will create an experimental GLR parser.
 It is intended for parsing Markdown, but the idea still needs some working-on.